GarretBeebe/MyNextCloudStack/README.md

 ```
 # Configuration

 Make sure to configure any necessary environment variables.
-Copy the .env.example file to .env and adjust the values as needed:
+Copy the env.example file to .env and adjust the values as needed:

 ```bash
 cp .env.example .env